hlslibs/ac_ml/designs/HLS_SEMINAR_2021/step1/README.txt

-This example implements an ML convolution in SystemC using MathcLib.
+This example implements an ML convolution in SystemC using MatchLib.
 It is written algorithmically so the performce is poor due to redundant memory reads for the weights and feature map data

 Files:
   conv2d.h - implements just convolution